Full Header Image

 Article Manager

 Once you save articles, you should be able to see a list of them all in the article manager.
-Here you have access to some essential information about each article, such as its title, category, publishing status, and whether or not it's featured.
+Here you have access to some essential information about each article, such as its title, category, publishing status, and whether it’s featured.
 You can also make some changes to the properties of articles directly from the article manager, without having to individually open each article.
-The article manager is useful if you need to apply certain properties to multiple articles at once, such as unpublishing multiple articles or moving multiple articles to different categories.
+The article manager is useful if you need to apply certain properties to multiple articles at once, such as un-publishing multiple articles or moving multiple articles to different categories.

 Save your articles often.
 Unlike many modern applications you may be used to, Joomla does not automatically save things when you make changes.
 You must ALWAYS hit save to save your changes if you want them to be… saved.
 I habitually save after every paragraph of text I enter, or any major option I change.